LLNL/axom/src/components/shroud/docs/input.rst

 Shroud attempts to provide user control of names while providing reasonable defaults.
-Each name is based on the library, class, method or variable name in the current scope.
+Each name is based on the library, class, method or argument name in the current scope.
 Most names have a template which may be used to control how the names are generated on a global scale.
 Many names may also be explicitly specified by a field.